ssarbadh/CreateBug-VSTS-Task/README.md

 ![ScreenShot](images/Psstep.PNG)

-* The "Create a bug on release failure" step as the last step in the release pipeline with "Run this task" set to "Only when a previous task has failed"
+* The "Create a bug on release failure" step as the last step in the release pipeline with "Run this task" set to "Only when a previous task has failed" to ensure that the bug is only created when any of the previous task fails.

 ![ScreenShot](images/Pipeline.PNG)